gabbersonger/graphe-app/README.md

 - [ ] Does not currently handle missing verses well (e.g. goto)
 - [ ] While virtualiser is in locked mode scrollbar breaks functionality temporarily if you scroll too far away
 - [ ] Resizing window does not keep verse at top (currently: only keeps block + scroll offset)
-- [ ] On shutdown, database is not being closed properly